019 – Kokorozashi: A Personal Mission That Benefits Society

 Kokorozashi and ikigai

-Tomoya thinks that ikigai is a better fit for personal goals, like having hobbies that people enjoy doing, while kokorozashi is more related to societal goals, like how at Globis they aspire to develop visionary leaders who create and innovate societies.
-However, he feels that ikigai and kokorozashi are very much the same with regards to how they give people motivation to keep going: If people have ikigai or kokorozashi, it makes them want to live to their capacity.
+As Tomoya sees it, ikigai is a better fit for personal goals, such as enjoying hobbies, while kokorozashi is more related to societal goals, like how at Globis they aspire to develop visionary leaders who create and innovate societies.
+However, he feels that ikigai and kokorozashi are very much the same with regards to how they give people motivation to keep going.

 Ikigai and Kokorozashi